hackclub/hackclub/workshops/discord_bot_with_rust/README.md

 Right now, our Rust program isn't a Cargo project.
 That means it won't be able to import any libraries.

 Let's fix that by running `cargo init --name polling-bot` in the terminal.
+This command initializes a new Cargo project for us.
 You can replace `polling-bot` with whatever you want your program to be named.
 This should create two new files on the side: `.gitignore` and `Cargo.toml`, which we'll be using to add the Serenity library:

 ![New files created by cargo init](https://cloud-bxfulgo22.vercel.app/0image.png)